FuelLabs/fuel-core/docs/fuel-sync-design.md

 FS requests only one batch simultaneously from P2P.
 It is possible to request several batches in parallel in the future.

-When blocks come, it checks that they are valid and linked.
+When blocks come, it checks that they are valid, linked, and adequately sealed(the check is done via CM).
 If all checks pass, FS forward the blocks to BI and starts [commit process](#the-commit-of-the-blocks).
 If blocks are not valid, FS reports invalidity to P2P and requests block range again.

 ### The commit of the blocks